surifirstpin/biplus_documentation/docs/Visualisation Types and Settings FLD.md

 It displays one or more data series as a data graph.
 Widget chart is used to display the number of records created recently.
 Number of Incidents by status or department.

- **9.** Click on **Widget** tab under **General** section to display the total record of the data in widget chart.
+ **9.** Click **Widget** tab under **General** section to display the total record of the data in widget chart.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/0fffbbc444991a973205bc030a0485bfc9ef592a/images/widget_chart.png)

-- **Value** select the measure to show in the widget. you can use this field to specify the measure field if you have multiple measure value defined in the underlying step.
+- **Value** select the measure to display in widget. you can use this field to specify the measure field if you have multiple measure value defined in the underlying step.

 - **Format** select the number format for the measure field.